Forest Stewardship Plan

 A Forest Stewardship Plan (FSP) is required by the Government of BC – under the Forest and Range Practices Act (FRPA) – for a forest licensee to carry out development activities on crown land.
 It outlines areas on a map wherein the licensee may build roads or harvest timber for a period of up to 5 years.
 The FSP also outlines the results, strategies or measures that the licensee will take to uphold the government objectives for 11 forest values, including: soil, timber, wildlife, fish, water, biodiversity, cultural heritage resources, resource features, recreation resources, visual quality, forage and associated plant communities.
-Once the FSP is approved, the government may issue permits for the licensee to harvest or build roads.
+Once the FSP is approved, the government may issue permits for the licensee to harvest timber and/or build roads.

 For more information on the FRPA. check out the Forest Practices Board’s Guide to the Forest and Range Practices Act.